MixqMo/MixqMo/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Swift and Java
 - 💞️ I’m looking to collaborate on small proyect
+- 📚 I'm starting as an Engineer in USAC
 - 📫 How to reach me: mixquiacmorales@gmail.com

 <!---